DetachHead/url-builder/readme.md

 ```

 ### disclaimer
-this is very early in development and is missing functionality such as encoding and fragments
+this is very early in development and is missing functionality such as fragments